zhijieW94/SAGNet/README.md

 ## Cite ##
-If you find this code or data useful in your work, please cite our paper:
+If you use our code/model/data, please cite our paper:
 ```
 @article{pageSAGnet19,
 title = {SAGNet: Structure-aware Generative Network for 3D-Shape Modeling},